 Many expats think this is an alternative to being a resident.
-Whereas this is really a tax regime that provides foreign citizens with a tax exemption on their foreign income and tax benefit on income received in Portugal.
+This is really a tax regime that provides foreign citizens with a tax exemption on their foreign income and tax benefits on income received in Portugal.

-This program has a specific time period within which you must register, namely latest by the 31st of March following the year of your tax residency in Portugal was issued.
-If you miss this deadline, often it is almost impossible to register for it later.
+This program has a specific time period within which you must register, namely by the 31st of March, following the year your tax residency in Portugal was issued.
+If you miss this deadline, it is often almost impossible to register for it later.

-One of the conditions is that you should not have been a resident for 5 years prior to the acquisition of your current residency.
+One of the conditions is that you should not have been a resident for five years prior to the acquisition of your current residency.

-For expats retiring to Madeira the main benefit of the NHR is a flat tax rate of 10% that they pay on the pension income for the first 10 years of living here.
+For expats retiring to Madeira, the main benefit of the NHR is a flat tax rate of 10% that they pay on the pension income for the first ten years of living here.

 Can I hire an accountant to manage my tax affairs in Madeira?

 You can and you should.
-Retiring to Madeira comes with certain tax reporting obligations best dealt with by professionals.
-The problem is, however, finding an accountant you can trust.
+Retiring Madeira comes with certain tax reporting obligations best dealt with by professionals.
+The problem, however, is finding an accountant you can trust.